AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Tg-Develop's W-Okada Fork Lightning AI.md

             7. Click your Port in Port Viewer, you can also click Open to open it in an external tab.
             8. You can optionally go back to the Jupyter session in the right-hand sidebar of the Lightning.AI interface, to check if any error appears in the code output.

-    - **Gradio (Fast, Popular & Reliable)**
-        - **How it works:** This is a built-in <u>[Gradio](https://docs.aihub.gg/extra/glossary/#gradio)</u> feature.
-It's one of the most straightforward method as it doesn't require any external accounts or tokens.
-        - **Steps:**
-            1. Select "Gradio" from the `Tunnel` code.
-            2. Run the cell.
-The public Gradio URL (ending in `gradio.live`) will be printed in the output once the server is ready.
-Click on it to access the UI.

     - **Ngrok (Fast, Popular & Reliable)**
         - **How it works:** Ngrok is a popular service that creates secure tunnels.
 It requires a free account and an authentication token.
 It has a 1GB Bandwidth Free Monthly Limit https://ngrok.com/docs/pricing-limits/free-plan-limits/.
         - **Steps:**
             1. Go to the [Ngrok Dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) to get your free authtoken.
             2. In the notebook cell, paste your token into the `Token` field, replacing `'Ngrok | Horizon TOKEN'`.
             3. (Optional) To potentially reduce latency, select a geographical `Region` from the list of parameter options next to it, that is closest to you.
             4. Run the cell.
-The public Ngrok URL (ending in `ngrok.io`) will be printed in the output once the server is ready.
+The public Ngrok URL will be printed in the output once the server is ready.
 Click on it to access the UI.

     - **Cloudflare (Easy, No Account Needed)**
         - **How it works:** This option uses Cloudflare's free `trycloudflare` service.
 It's very easy to use as it requires no accounts or tokens.